egkegk/egkegk/README.md

 ## Hello!
 My name is Emrys and I use he/they pronouns.

-I am an MSc Statistics student at Imperial College London.
-I completed my undergraduate studies at Pomona College in Claremont, California, earning a Bachelor's of Arts in Mathematics (Statistics) and Spanish.
+I am an [MSc Statistics](https://www.imperial.ac.uk/mathematics/postgraduate/msc/statistics/) student at Imperial College London.
+I completed my undergraduate studies at Pomona College in Claremont, California, earning a Bachelor of Arts in Mathematics (Statistics) and Spanish.
 I work mainly on data analysis and visualization.
 Feel free to explore this page to see source code for:
 - my coursework
 - my website
 - other projects!